ssmodish/passportPresentation/README.md

 Add arguments to strategy

-1st is object with ID, secret, and callback URL
+1st argument is an object with ID, secret, and callback URL

-2nd is function (for now show accessToken)
+2nd argument is a function (for now show accessToken)

 index.js should now look like this: